Juba: Places of worship

-Among the places of worship, they are predominantly Christian churches and temples: Roman Catholic Archdiocese of Juba (Catholic Church), Province of the Episcopal Church of South Sudan (Anglican Communion), Baptist Convention of South Sudan (Baptist World Alliance), Presbyterian Church in Sudan (World Communion of Reformed Churches).
+Places of worship in Juba primarily consists of Christian churches and temples: Roman Catholic Archdiocese of Juba (Catholic Church), Province of the Episcopal Church of South Sudan (Anglican Communion), Baptist Convention of South Sudan (Baptist World Alliance), Presbyterian Church in Sudan (World Communion of Reformed Churches).

 Climate

 Juba has a tropical wet and dry climate (Köppen: Aw), and as it lies near the equator, temperatures are hot year-round.
-However, little rain falls from November to March, which is also the time of the year with the hottest maximum temperatures, reaching 38 °C in February.
+However, little rain falls from November to March, which is also the time of the year with the hottest maximum temperatures, reaching 100 °F in February.
 From April to October, more than 100 mm of rain falls per month.
 The annual total precipitation is nearly 1000 mm.